 Scenarios

 After you connect a Tablestore instance to DataWorks, you can process and analyze data in DataWorks in an efficient manner and use the data in various big data scenarios.
-The following section describes some common scenarios:
+The following items describe common scenarios:

 Large-scale data storage and analysis

-Tablestore provides high throughput and large storage.
+Tablestore provides high throughput and can store large amounts of data.
 DataWorks supports big data analytics.
 After the connection, you can use SQL statements, MapReduce tasks, or custom code in DataWorks to query and process Tablestore data.
 For example, you can analyze logs and user behavior.

 Real-time data processing